 How long does it take for a black woman to straighten her hair?
-Why are so many black people good at sports?
-And what do most prefer to be called, African American or black?

 If you’ve ever wondered such questions but were too afraid to ask because you didn’t want to be offensive or, worse yet, seem racist, there’s a controversial new service that caters to your lack of cultural ignorance.